 Yet there was still a last charge left in the battery.
 The Phillies picked Sid up three days later, and he responded with a 6-1 record in 11 starts, even capturing Pitcher of the Month honors in August as he won five straight.
-Jim Fregosi also named him Philadelphia’s Opening Day starter in ’96, a career first.
-Although Fernandez went just 3-6 in 11 starts, he struck out well over a batter an inning, as he had the year before, and he remained difficult to hit.
+Manager Jim Fregosi also named him Philadelphia’s Opening Day starter in ’96, a career first.
+Although Sid went just 3-6 in 11 starts, he struck out well over a batter an inning, as he had the year before, and he remained difficult to hit.

 Big 5-0 made his 300th and final start for the Astros in 1997.
 Houston GM Gerry Hunsicker, who knew Sid well from his years in the Mets front office, decided to take a flyer.
-On April 5, Fernandez got the W as he allowed two runs in five innings against St. Louis.
+On April 5 Fernandez got the W as he allowed two runs in five innings against St. Louis.
 However, elbow woes finally proved to be too much to battle through.
 Sid submitted to a final operation in May, went on a rehab assignment to Triple-A New Orleans, and decided to retire on August 1.
 His announcement came before a game at the Astrodome against the Mets.

-In July 2000, Fernandez returned to Shea Stadium as part of the celebration of the “Ten Greatest Moments in Mets History.”
+In July 2000 Fernandez returned to Shea Stadium as part of the celebration of the “Ten Greatest Moments in Mets History.”
 He told the New York media that he was enjoying extensive time on the beach and golf course at home, and who could begrudge this agreeable fellow the lifestyle of a gentleman of leisure?
 Yet there was still another postscript to Sid’s baseball career.
 He worked out hard over that winter and threw in front of big-league scouts in Arizona in February 2001.
 The Yankees were impressed enough to invite him to spring training, with the idea that he could be a lefty bullpen specialist.

 “I went to a Mets reunion in January and a lot of people said, ‘You look great, why don’t you try and pitch again?’… I went home and thought about a comeback.
 I had thought about it in ’99 and let it go.
 I guess I didn’t want to be sitting around two or 20 years from now and regret not doing it.”22

 Fernandez noted that eminent orthopedist James Andrews had found nothing wrong with his elbow in 1998.
 He believed that a chiropractor had solved his problems by diagnosing and treating nerve damage in his neck.
 Although the big curveball still had bite, the longshot bid for a job in the Bronx did not come through.
 Fernandez went to Triple-A Columbus to get in some more work.
 After two innings in one start, though, he finally did hang it up for good.
-Yankees manager Joe Torre observed that Sid’s knee was “just too bad, bone on bone.”
+Yankees manager Joe Torre observed that Sid’s knee was “just too bad, bone on bone.”23

 This man endured a lot of criticism during his career.
-When he arrived in the majors, he was shy and timid, to use his own words.
-He was also naïve and unworldly, as depicted in Jeff Pearlman’s book about the 1986 Mets, The Bad Guys Won.
-That book and John Harper and Bob Klapisch’s The Worst Team Money Could Buy portrayed him as “The Big Pineapple,” who believed that professional wrestling was real.
+When he arrived in the majors, he was shy and timid, to use his own words.26 He was also naïve and unworldly, as depicted in Jeff Pearlman’s book about the 1986 Mets, The Bad Guys Won.27 That book and John Harper and Bob Klapisch’s The Worst Team Money Could Buy portrayed him as “The Big Pineapple,” who believed that professional wrestling was real.
 In particular, he drew flak about his weight, which did indeed fluctuate, contributing to his knee problems.
 On occasion Sid also puffed himself out running the bases, but he was one of the NL’s better-hitting pitchers, batting .190 as a Met.
 All in all, if Sid had not been so strongly built, especially in the legs, it is doubtful that his elbow could have endured such a stressful motion as long as it did.

 In addition, some observers felt that Fernandez did not sustain the concentration necessary to be a really big winner.
-On the contrary, others — particularly outside New York — believed that Sid’s competitive toughness was not properly appreciated.
+On the contrary, others — particularly outside New York — believed that his competitive toughness was not properly appreciated.
 A rep as a six-inning pitcher was to a great extent unjustified in comparison with other starters around the league.
 And those who regard the Mets of the late ’80s and early ’90s as underachievers should think about Herzog’s Cardinals and Tony La Russa’s Oakland A’s.
 Arguably both of those clubs should have won more championships too.

 In the final analysis of Sid Fernandez, there are some eye-catching statistics: